MA Creative and Cultural Leadership

 See our full glossary of learning and teaching terms.

-This flexible, full-time 12-month course, blends work-based and online learning.
-You'll study four in-person teaching blocks, each lasting three to four days, enabling you to study around other commitments.
+This flexible, full-time 12-month programme blends work-engaged, face-to-face and online learning based on trimesters.
+You'll study four in-person teaching blocks, each lasting three to fourdays, enabling you to study around other commitments.

 Throughout this course, you'll be assessed on a mix of your portfolio work, presentations, group work, research and reflection, reports and cases studies.
 There are no exams.

 Project-based outcomes include portfolios of work - which may include critical reflection, research, presentations, visual diaries, films, posters, data analysis and video essays, as well as more traditional forms of assessment such as essays, reports, literature reviews, and case studies.